StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

 By default, the Docker image generates a Cortex configuration file with the following settings:

-* The Elasticsearch URI is set by resolving the host name `elasticsearch`.
+* It sets the Elasticsearch URI by resolving the host name `elasticsearch`.
-* The official locations for [analyzers](https://download.thehive-project.org/analyzers.json) and [responders](https://download.thehive-project.org/responders.json) are used.
+* It uses the official locations for [analyzers](https://download.thehive-project.org/analyzers.json) and [responders](https://download.thehive-project.org/responders.json).
-* A generated secret is included to secure user sessions.
+* It includes a generated secret to secure user sessions.

 ## Customizing Cortex Docker image behavior

-The behavior of the Cortex Docker image can be customized using environment variables or command-line parameters:
+You can customize the behavior of the Cortex Docker image using environment variables or command-line parameters:

 | Parameter            | Env variable         | Description                                       |
 |----------------------|----------------------|---------------------------------------------------|